jotne-rc/EDMtruePLM/Readme.md

 ### Usage Details

 In this API method, the user needs to specify a path in the form of a node ID.
 This ensures that the new breakdown element will be created under the specified path.
-For example, if a user wants to create a new breakdown element named 'SENSORS' under the root node of the project, they would specify the root node's instance ID as the node parameter.
+For example, if a user wants to create a new breakdown element named "SENSORS" under the root node of the project, they would specify the root node"s instance ID as the node parameter.

 ![new_element](images/create_new_element.png)